yehezkielgunawan/yehez-pokemon/README.md

 ## Additional Notes

 I have never used Test Driven Development (TDD) technique before.
-That's why I choose React Testing Library as my testing library and use some elements that I have to understand.
+That's why I choose React Testing Library as my testing library and use some elements that I understood.

 `src/components` => I put all small or reusable components here.